zartyblartfast/custom_paint_diagram_layer/docs/integration_guide.md

 | Web Components | High | Moderate | High | Creating reusable diagram elements |
 | JavaScript API | High | Moderate | High | Dynamically embedding diagrams in webpages |
 | GitHub Dependency | High | Advanced | High | Sharing the diagram layer for use in other Flutter projects |

+## Recommendation

+### For Static Integration:
+- Use static images if diagrams don't need interactivity

+### For Dynamic Integration:
+- Use IFrame or JavaScript API for simplicity or advanced control

+### For Reusability:
+- Use web components or GitHub dependencies to enable diagram sharing and reuse across multiple projects

+Choose the method that best fits your specific needs considering:
+- Required interactivity
+- Development complexity
+- Target environment
+- Maintenance requirements